-- Complete the 90-credit program, which is approximately 60 credits in the semester system.
+Complete the 81-credit program, which is approximately 60 credits in the semester system.

-- Complete the foundation curriculum, concentration curriculum in Mental Health and Trauma and two field internships.
+Complete the foundation curriculum, concentration curriculum in Mental Health and Trauma or Health, Equity and Wellness and two field internships.

 If you have earned a bachelor of social work from a Council on Social Work Education (CSWE)-accredited institution at any point in time, you are eligible to apply to our advanced standing online MSW program, which can be completed in as few as 18 months or six quarters.